 Student Review: “The undergraduate Psychology program at UW-Madison is very strong in its wealth of opportunities and the variety of classes that are offered to students.
 The faculty were very approachable and you can immediately tell that they are passionate about the field of Psychology and extremely knowledgeable in the topics that they teach.
 They are always open to discussing research opportunities and welcome new students to apply to work in their labs.
 There are so many research opportunities for undergraduates that every student is bound to find a lab that suits their research interests.
 Furthermore, the Psychology department also offers a variety of career sessions that featured panelists from different divisions within Psychology including I/O Psychology, Counseling, Clinical, Social Work, Rehabilitation and School Psychology.
 The only aspect I felt the program lacked was communication between the department and students.
-While there are hundreds of opportunities available, these opportunities were not always made aware to students and were difficult to find.
+While there are hundreds of opportunities available, these opportunities were not always advertised to students and were difficult to find.
 The program also lacks active student organizations that focus on the field of Psychology.
-While there were several Psychology based student organizations, most of them were not very active, had very few members, and I often did not feel like it was worth my time to attend any of the meetings.” – student at University of Wisconsin
+While there were several Psychology based student organizations, most of them were not very active, had very few members, and I often did not feel like it was worth my time to attend any of the meetings.” – Student at University of Wisconsin

 Student Review: “I absolutely love being a student at UW-Milwaukee!
 UWM’s psychology program is both challenging and interesting.
 The course load is designed to make sure that you have a broad knowledge of psychology while still giving you room to focus on an area of specialty or interest.
 The professors are all very knowledgeable and understanding.
 Many of them use different learning techniques, so the classroom is never boring.
 It also helps that the class size is usually below 100 students.
 Individual assistance is always available, either through your professor or one of the many academic centers on campus.
-Personally, I love the online psych classes.
+I, personally, love the online psych classes.
 They give me an opportunity to fulfill credits while staying at home.
 The online psychopathology course was amazing!
-I highly recommend it.” – student at University of Wisconsin
+I highly recommend it.” – Student at University of Wisconsin-Milwaukee

 1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/